Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

+**Isabella**: "We need to ensure that our economic models reflect the values of inclusivity and fairness.
+If we don't address these issues now, we may face a backlash that could undermine our progress."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*